Keavonte/ParseInstagram/README.md

 # Project 3 - *Parse-Instagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parse-Instagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **30** hours spent in total